vorpalengineering/x402-go/resource/middleware/README.md

     // instructions or information for users of your resources.
     // Included in the discovery response if non-empty.
     Instructions string

+    // BaseURL is the public base URL of the server (e.g., "https://api.example.com")
+    // Used to construct full endpoint URLs in the discovery response.
+    BaseURL string

+    // DiscoverableEndpoints is a list of explicit endpoint paths
+    // to advertise in the discovery response.
+    // Combined with BaseURL to form full URLs (e.g., BaseURL + "/api/data").
+    DiscoverableEndpoints []string
 }
 ```